OPCFoundation/UA-CloudCommander/README.md

 ### Sub-Topic "Command"

-Executes a command on an OPC UA server that must be in the UA Commander's network, example parameters:
+Executes a command on an OPC UA server that must be in the UA Cloud Commander's network, example parameters:

 ```json
 {